smithjd/sql-pet/docs/050-docker-setup-postgres-with-dvdrental.md

 ```
 ## CONTAINER ID        IMAGE                COMMAND                  CREATED             STATUS                              PORTS               NAMES
-## af4203620bd8        postgres-dvdrental   "docker-entrypoint.s…"   7 seconds ago       Exited (0) Less than a second ago                       sql-pet
+## feaa939a9f51        postgres-dvdrental   "docker-entrypoint.s…"   6 seconds ago       Exited (0) Less than a second ago                       sql-pet
-## 33bb2a6578b7        postgres-dvdrental   "docker-entrypoint.s…"   About an hour ago   Exited (0) About an hour ago                            eager_feistel
 ```

 Next time, you can just use this command to start the container: